plenoptic-org/plenoptic/docs/conceptual_intro.rst

 The goal of this package is to facilitate model exploration and understanding.
-We hope that providing these tools helps tighten the model-experiment loop: when a decent model is arrived at, whether by importing from a related field or earlier experiments, ``plenoptic`` enables scientists to make targeted exploration of the model's representational space, generating stimuli that will provide the most information.
+We hope that providing these tools helps tighten the model-experiment loop: when a model is proposed, whether by importing from a related field or earlier experiments, ``plenoptic`` enables scientists to make targeted exploration of the model's representational space, generating stimuli that will provide the most information.
 We hope to help theorists become more active